Recharge Gaming League (RGL) is currently a North American (NA) and European (EU) only league.

 If a team is not willing to make up the match then admins have the right to choose to distribute the remaining match points as they see fit.

-- 3rd Forfeit - Team is expelled from the league
+- 2nd Forfeit - Team is expelled from the league, no medals or prizes will be awarded

 Match results must be submitted within 6 hours of the match being completed.